-You don't have to use dashes, you can use any of the characters used to underline headings, = - : . . ' " ~ ^ \ \ + #.
+You don't have to use dashes, you can use any of the characters used to underline headings, = - ': . ' " \sim ^ + #.
 And just as width headings, using different characters indicates different "levels".
-In this way you can make a hierarchical presentation, with steps and substeps.
+In this way you can make a hierarchical presentation with multiple "levels" of steps.
 However, impress.js does not support that, so this is only useful if you make your own templates that uses another Javascript library, for example Reveal.js.
 If you have more than one transition level with the templates included with Hovercraft, the resulting presentation may behave strangely.